mrkhachaturov/obsidian-pro-outliner/README.md

 Press the hotkey once to select the current list item.
 Press the hotkey twice to select the entire list.

+#### Vim-mode o/O Inserts Bullets

+When using Obsidian's built-in vim mode:
+- **o** (lowercase) — Creates a new bullet below the current item.
+If the current item has children, inserts as the first child.
+- **O** (uppercase) — Creates a new bullet above the current item.

+Both commands automatically add the bullet prefix and enter insert mode, matching the behavior of other outliners.

 #### Drag-and-Drop

 Drag list items by their bullets to reorder them.